mickied/wxm-api-scripts/README.md

 Note that while the secure HTTPS protocal is used and therefore your username and password IS encrypted when transmitted, it is NOT encrypted while at rest in this script on whatever machine you use to execute it.
 Ideally WeatherXM would provide a way to generate a revocable API key with limited permission that could be used for this purpose.
 As of yet, I am not aware of this ability.
 Ensure you trust the machine you are using to execute this script and USE AT YOUR OWN RISK!

 ### __wxm_to_tagoio.py Script__
+This script depends on the `base_functions.py` script.
+Ensure you place both scripts in the same location.
 To send the data to a Tago.io device using this script a Tago.io device token is required.
 Within the Tago.io admin login, create a "Custom HTTPS" device.
 Then either generate a new token or use the default one created with the device.
 Enter this token into the constant "TAGOIO_DEVICE_TOKEN".
 ``` python
 # Create a Tago.io "Custom HTTPS" device and enter the token here.